 What Are Double Glazed Doors?

-Double glazed doors are doors with special glass that consists of two panes with a narrow gap of normal dry air or inert gas in between.
+Double glazed doors are doors with special glass that consists of two panes of glass with a narrow gap of normal dry air or inert gas in between.
 Double glazed doors can be combined with many different materials from upvc doors to timber, and come in variety of styles and designs.

 If you want to make your home more sustainable or noise insulating or if you would like to reduce your carbon footprint, you should definitely consider installing double glazed doors in your home.